-These writing events are a wonderful opportunity to get intense instruction over the course of one day, pitch an agent or editor (optional), get your questions answered, and more.
+This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
+Note that there are limited seats at the event (150 total).
 All questions about the event regarding schedule, details and registration are answered below.
-Thank you for your interest in the 2014 Arizona Writing Workshops!
+Thank you for your interest in the 2019 Arizona Writing Workshop!

-These are special, separate-yet-identical one-day “How to Get Published” writing workshops on Nov.
-21 and Nov.
-22, 2014, with Friday’s event in Phoenix and Saturday’s event in Tucson.
-In other words, either workshop is one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
+This is a special one-day “How to Get Published” writing workshop on Saturday, November 23, 2019, at the Sheraton Phoenix Downtown.
+In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 THIS YEAR’S PRESENTER/INSTRUCTOR

-1:15 – 2:30: “Writers’ Got Talent: A Chapter One Critique-Fest.”
-In the vein of American Idol or America’s Got Talent, this is a chance to get your first page read (anonymously — no bylines given) with attending agents Adriann Ranta, Steve Laube, and Patricia Nelson commenting on what they liked or did not like about the submission.
+1:15 – 2:30: “Writers’ Got Talent: A Page One Critique-Fest.”
+In the vein of American Idol or America’s Got Talent, this is a chance to get your first page read (anonymously — no bylines given) with our 4 attending agents commenting on what was liked or not liked about the submission.
 Get expert feedback on your incredibly important first page, and know if your writing has what it needs to keep readers’ attention.
 (All attendees are welcome to bring pages to the event for this session, and we will choose pages at random for the workshop for as long as time lasts.)